arredondo23/hybrid_assembly_slurm/README.md

 If after this, you still get uncircularised contigs.
 There are two scenarios possible:

   * You have a linear plasmid.
-This can be the case if the contig is a completely independent in the graph.
+This can be the case if the contig is a completely independent component in the graph.
   * You need to increase the coverage.
 If that is the case, run 'runassembly.sh' with a coverage (flag -c) higher than 20.
+This is the case if you have a component in the graph in which you have several contigs connected by a link.

 ----